ThierryBergbauer/Elninima_PnP-Assistant004/README.md

 -Different authorizations in game (admin, gamemaster, player, spectator) -Window Design
 	-Most important: We need to fix a overall Design and color scheme -MAKING THE WINSOWS ADJUSTABLE AND AUTOSCALEABLE (At the moment all the internal frames/windows are Scrollpanes.
 This is not a good solution.
 But I didn't found a better one)

+#Work organisation:
+-Thierry: Console, Data loading and saving
+-faegbag:
+-:
+-: